micahbranton/Soccer-Analysis/README.md

   - Minutes on and off the pitch.
   - Total team goals for and against.
   - Team goals for and against with the player in the pitch.

+  ### 3. Team Analysis
+- Have the csv in the same directory.
+The script will assume the same format as the csv that resulted from running `game_data.py`.
+By running [season_analysis.py](https://github.com/andrebrener/football_data/blob/master/season_analysis.py), you will get a series un graphs comparing teams in different aspects of the game.
+The options for these graphs are:
+- Change titles and subtitles of graphs.
+- Define a team that you want to be remarked from the rest.
+- The maximum number of teams in the graph.